 4.9 (1,067 ratings) 250+ Courses | 40+ Projects | 1000+ Hours | Full Lifetime Access | Certificate of Completion

 Held to Maturity Securities Example

 Suppose an investor decides to buy debt securities such as bonds.
 Then the investor has two options- either to hold this security until it reaches its maturity date or to sell it at a premium when there is a decline in the interest rate.
-This debt security is called held-to-maturity if the holder makes a choice of holding it for the entire term till the maturity date.
-So if the holder purchases a 10 year treasury bond and makes the choice of holding it till it matures in the tenth year then the Treasury bond comes under held-to-maturity.
+This debt security is called held-to-maturity if the holder chooses to hold it for the entire term till the maturity date.
+So if the holder purchases a 10 year treasury bond and makes the choice of holding it till it matures in the tenth year, then the Treasury bond comes under held-to-maturity.